mariojmdavid/alien4cloud-deep/README.md

 export ALIEN_URL='http://example.com:8088'
  # Set the cookie file path
 export ALIEN_COOKIE='/tmp/a4c cookie.txt'
- # Authenticate, check if the file
- # This call protects the username and password by using the read call
+ # The next approach protects the username and password by using the read function inside the curl call
  # When you execute the following line, the shell will wait for two values separated by the ENTER key, before executing the curl call
- # The first value is the username, the second is the password
+ # Please type first, the username, next, the password that you would normally enter in the web UI

 curl -k -c "${ALIEN_COOKIE}" "$ALIEN_URL/login" --data-urlencode "username=$( read -s U; echo $U )" --data-urlencode "password=$( read -s P; echo $P )" --data-urlencode "submit=Login" -XPOST -H 'Content-Type: application/x-www-form-urlencoded'
 ```

-* create a new user (you can select either combination of the roles; we list all available)
+* create a new user (you can create your own combination of the roles; we include all roles available in the following example)

 ```
  # Create new user; the cookie must be from an ADMIN type user